Snickdx/pwadocs/README.md

 ```

 ## Configuration
-Customize the project's name, theme etc. by editing the config.json file.
+Customize the project's name, theme, images etc. by editing the config.json file.
 Images can be replaced in the assets/images/ directory.

 ## Development